allenelguira16/veltra/README.md

-# Veltra
+# vynn

 An ultra fast and swift frontend library that breaks free from the virtual DOM.

-Veltra is a React-like UI library designed with one core principle: **go native**, **go fast**.
-By bypassing the virtual DOM and updating the real DOM directly, Veltra achieves ultra-low latency rendering: making it faster, leaner, and closer to the bare-metal than traditional frameworks.
+Vynn is a React-like UI library designed with one core principle: **go native**, **go fast**.
+By bypassing the virtual DOM and updating the real DOM directly, vynn achieves ultra-low latency rendering: making it faster, leaner, and closer to the bare-metal than traditional frameworks.

 ## Install